Ivelandry1010/smart_mark/README.md

 ## 📬 Collaboration & Contact

 I’m always open to collaborations, feedback, or partnerships to take this system further — especially in the area of **AI-powered education technology**.
+You can as well reach out by visiting my portfolio to get my other social handles

 📧 **Email:** sicoindentifcation@gmail.com
 🌐 **Portfolio:** ---
-🐙 **Phone:** 671997222
+🐙 **Phone:** +237 686 381 866

 ## 📜 License